 LLB MV19 Law with Philosophy (Including Placement Year)

 We will investigate the main competing approaches in contemporary political philosophy and discuss how they conceive of their object – the political – and how they understand philosophy's task vis-à-vis this object: What is the role of political philosophy?
 How should theory and theorists relate to real politics?
 What are the strengths and weaknesses of various approaches?
 How do these approaches relate to each other?
 In this term, the focus will be on a reflective and critical analysis of the very nature of political philosophy.
-Far too often, the assumption in mainstream contemporary debates is that there is only one way to do political philosophy – the liberal, ideal theoretical approach shaped by the work of John Rawls – but, in fact, the mainstream approach is built on controversial methodological assumptions and a specific understanding of the political that remains contested.
-The aim of the term is to equip students with a broad sense of the range of options and approaches within political philosophy, and with the tools to compare and contrast them.
+Far too often, the assumption in mainstream contemporary debates is that there is only one way to do political philosophy – the liberal, ideal theoretical approach shaped by the work of John Rawls – but, in fact, the mainstream approach is built on controversial methodological and political assumptions.

 1. to learn about key approaches to contemporary political philosophy

 2. to develop a better grasp of what politics is

 3. to be able to critically examine the presuppositions and assumptions we often make when talking about politics

 4. appreciate the different ways in which political philosophy bears on politics